PirateHelp/DERM-2TM/DATA/README.md

 3. I will provide a link to download the dataset securely.

 Various images of data examples are availiable here.
+BEFORE and AFTER Cropped.
+Importance of this was to reduce noise from Rulers, Hair, and various other objects not impotant for training models.

-See Preprocessing example and steps for brief overview.
+See Preprocessing example and steps for brief overview and need for preprocessing.